Are you in a breakfast rut? Same thing every day….coffee and a cigarette, toast and vegemite, cornflakes or even nothing at all?

 Quinoa coconut muffins

 Another option is to whip up a batch of muffins on the weekend and keep them in the freezer ready to be warmed for breakfast or pop one in your bag and it will be thawed by the time you get to work.
-Here’s our recipe for Quinoa, coconut and berry muffins.
+Here’s my recipe for Quinoa, coconut and berry muffins.

 Not everyone wants sweet things for breakfast so don’t be afraid to try leftover curries or soups (or anything else that takes your fancy) for breakfast.